pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-11-multiple-ssh-keys-for-multiple-bitbucket-github-accounts.md

 git remote set-url origin git@bitbucket-client.org:client/project.git
 ```

-This solution solved my problem and I hope it is going to help you out as well.
+This solution solved my problem and server me well.
+I hope it is going to help you out as well.
 Stay curious and keep on coding 👩‍💻👨‍💻